sjorek/composer-bash-completion/README.md

-# Bash completion for composer
+# Composer shell completion for Bash

 The `composer-completion.bash` script provides shell completion in bash for [composer](https://getcomposer.org).